 Fluted Cape parking area on Adventure Bay Road

-From the top of the cape, the trail sharply descends back towards Adventure Bay, joining Grass Point track for the last 800 meters to Fluted Cape parking area.
+From the top of the cape, the trail sharply descends back towards Adventure Bay, joining Grass Point track for the last 800 meters to the Fluted Cape parking area.
 This is a good area to look for the island’s adorable albino Bennett’s wallabies.

 Mavista Nature Walk

 This is only a short walk (1.4km) that takes about 30 min to complete.
-So if you are looking for a walk after lunch, Mavista walk is a great option.
+So if you are looking for a walk after lunch, the Mavista walk is a great option.

 Bruny Island Chocolate Company